DarkTechnomancer/darktechnomancer.github.io/README.md

 (Optional): For bonus points, try making a super-controller that controls and coordinates between your controller scripts.

+No code examples for this part, but I might work multi-targeting into a later version of the script.

 #### So Then I Started Blasting: The shotgun batcher
 Based on the lessons so far, it should be pretty easy.
 A shotgun batcher is like a proto-batcher's bigger, roided up cousin.
 Essentially this strategy fills ram up with as many batches as possible against a single target.
 In fact, if you think about it, shotgun batchers don't actually deploy multiple batches at all, but rather one enormous super-batch.
 Rather than HWGW, a shotgun batch is HWGWHWGWHWGWHWGWHWGWHWGWHWGW...etc.